-- (1) Certain accounts in the financial statements as of and for the years ended December 31, 2004, 2005, 2006 and 2007 have been reclassified to conform to the financial statements as of and for the year ended December 31, 2008. - (2) As a result of the adoption of Interpretation 96-052 issued by the Accounting and Research Development Foundation, or ARDF, in the Republic of China, beginning from January 1, 2008, bonuses paid to employees, directors, and supervisors are recognized as an expense rather than an appropriation of earnings, and we recorded NT\$1,318 million (US\$40.2 million) in operating costs and expenses. - (3) Includes interest income of NT\$224 million, NT\$452 million, NT\$804 million, NT\$1,453 million and NT\$1,916 million (US\$58 million) for the years ended December 31, 2004, 2005, 2006, 2007 and 2008 respectively, and interest expense of NT\$5 million, NT\$2 million, NT\$6 million, NT\$15 million and NT\$4 million for the years ended December 31, 2004, 2005, 2006, 2007 and 2008 respectively. - (4) As of December 31, 2006, we adopted SFAS 158 "Employers' Accounting for Defined Benefit Pensions and Other Postretirement Benefits" and recorded the under-funded status of our defined benefit pension plan as a liability of NT\$0.3 billion with a corresponding offset, net of taxes, to deferred income tax assets of NT\$0.1 billion and accumulated other comprehensive income within stockholders' equity of NT\$0.2 billion. - (5) Represents gross profits divided by net revenues. - (6) Represents income from operations divided by net revenues. - (7) Represents net income attributed to stockholders of the parent divided by net revenues. - (8) Dividends for 2004, 2005, 2006 and 2007 in U.S. dollars were US\$0.15, US\$0.13, US\$0.11 and US\$0.13, respectively. - (9) Dividends for 2008 are expected to be declared at our 2009 annual general stockholders' meeting scheduled for June 2009.
+- (1) As of January 1, 2009, we adopted the revised Statements of Financial Accounting Standards, or SFAS, No. 10 "Accounting for Inventories," which requires inventories to be stated at the lower of the weighted-average cost or net realizable value item by item, except for where it may be appropriate to group items of similar or related inventories.
+In addition, SFAS No. 10 also requires inventory-related income and expenses to be classified as operating costs.
+According to this standard, we have recorded inventory-related expenses and inventory-related non-operating expenses and losses as operating costs for the year of 2009.
+For comparison purpose, we reclassified the inventory-related expenses and inventory-related non-operating expenses and losses as operating costs for the years of 2005 to 2008. - (2) As a result of the adoption of Interpretation 96-052 issued by the Accounting and Research Development Foundation, or ARDF, in the Republic of China, beginning from January 1, 2008, bonuses paid to employees, directors, and supervisors are recognized as an expense rather than an appropriation of earnings, and we recorded NT\$1,891 million and NT\$1,964 million (US\$61.5 million) in operating costs and expenses in 2008 and 2009, respectively.
+Interpretation 96-052 is effective for the financial statements beginning after January 1, 2008, thus we did not retrospectively restate our financial statements for the years of 2005 to 2007. - (3) Includes interest income of NT\$452 million, NT\$804 million, NT\$1,453 million, NT\$1,916 million and NT\$479 million (US\$15 million) for the years ended December 31, 2005, 2006, 2007, 2008 and 2009 respectively, and interest expense of NT\$2 million, NT\$6 million, NT\$15 million, NT\$4 million and NT\$15 million (US\$0.5 million) for the years ended December 31, 2005, 2006, 2007, 2008 and 2009 respectively. - (4) Includes current portion of long-term loans. - (5) As of December 31, 2006, we adopted the guidance related to "Employers' Accounting for Defined Benefit Pensions and Other Postretirement Benefits" and recorded the under-funded status of our defined benefit pension plan as a liability of NT\$0.3 billion with a corresponding offset, net of taxes, to deferred income tax assets of NT\$0.1 billion and accumulated other comprehensive income within stockholders' equity of NT\$0.2 billion.
+The adoption of the abovementioned guidance is on prospective basis so we did not retrospectively restate our financial statements for the year of 2005. - (6) Represents gross profits divided by net revenues. - Represents income from operations divided by net revenues. - (8) Represents net income attributed to stockholders of the parent divided by net revenues. - (9) Dividends for 2005, 2006, 2007 and 2008 in U.S. dollars were US\$0.13, US\$0.11, US\$0.13 and US\$0.12, respectively. - (10) Dividends for 2009 are expected to be declared at our 2010 annual general stockholders' meeting scheduled for June 2010.